 Easy to Digest

-Vegetarian food for dogs is often used to help dogs with various digestive disorders, including constipation, loose stools, and gas.
+Vegetarian food is often used to help dogs with various digestive disorders, including constipation, loose stools, and gas.
 On the other hand, meat-based dog foods can be problematic for the digestive system due to animal protein’s inflammatory and acidifying properties.
-Plant-based elements are gentle on digestion and often free of irritating allergens, so that they can help even the most sensitive dogs.
+Plant-based elements are gentle on digestion and often free of irritating allergens, so they can help even the most sensitive dogs.

 Long-term exposure to allergens harms one’s health since it depletes the immune system.
 Vegetarian food for canines is inherently hypoallergenic, so your dog can finally get some rest from their annoying symptoms.